 It also reminds me that there were many vectors in my life, my practice, my process, that I tend to forget all about as I try to condense this into some comprehensible narrative.

 I think that’s true of all narrative, fictional and biographical alike.
 Life is so loopy and jagged, so filled with false starts in multiple directions, re-orientations and mental revisions, that any attempts to smooth it out into a flow is necessarily filled with inaccuracies and misrepresentations.
 Just a caveat.
 I don’t want to represent this as a true and comprehensive picture of what my life was like.
 I’m simply trying to pull from the huge array of experiences to illustrate, as it were, how practice and the seeking of some path through life can be helpful and positive, even if by fits and starts.
-And to offer encouragement to those who are suffering and seeking that there is the possibility of surviving through great adversity.
+And to offer encouragement to those who are suffering and seeking, encouragement that there is the possibility of surviving through great adversity.

 More on that to come…